OfficeDev/TrainingContent/O3651/O3651-5 Getting started with Office 365 APIs/Lab.md

   1. Click the **Save** button at the bottom of the page.

      ![](Images/AzurePermission.png)
-1. Add a helper class that will be used to harvest settings out of the `web.config` and create the necessary strings that will be used for authentication:
+1. In the Visual Studio project, add a helper class that will be used to harvest settings out of the `web.config` and create the necessary strings that will be used for authentication:

   1. Right-click the project and select **Add/New Folder**.
 Give the folder the name **Utils**.
   1. Locate the [\\\O3651\O3651-5 Getting started with Office 365 APIs\Lab\Lab Files](/O3651/O3651-5 Getting started with Office 365 APIs/Lab Files) folder provided with this lab and find the [`SettingsHelper.cs`](/O3651/O3651-5 Getting started with Office 365 APIs/Lab Files/SettingsHelper.cs) file.
 Drag the [`SettingsHelper.cs`](/O3651/O3651-5 Getting started with Office 365 APIs/Lab Files/SettingsHelper.cs) file to the **Utils** folder in the project.